dbeniamine/clevo-indicator/README.md

     sudo ./build_module.sh

-**Warning:** You will probably have to run this script after every kernel update.
+It is required to run this script after each kernel upgrade, to do it automatically, just run :

+    sudo cp build_module.sh /etc/kernel/postinst.d/

+**Warning: ** I have not yet tested the automatic run of the script with postinst.d, please report any problem.

 Notes
 -----